Plan and Target Your Search for Human Resources Jobs

 Sometimes, the job search is by choice.
 You may seek a new career, a promotion unavailable at your current employer, or expanded experience in different organizations or industries.
 These are positive choices when you search for Human Resources jobs.

 During tough times, however, the job search may result from a layoff or downsizing.
 Your employer may close.
-Or, you decide that you are miserable in your chosen career, your current job, or with your current employer.
+You decide that you are miserable in your chosen career, your current job, or with your current employer.

 Looking for HR jobs when you have fewer options is not always a happy choice.
-But, searching for HR jobs is the same whether by choice, chance, or circumstances beyond your control.
+Searching for HR jobs is the same whether by choice, chance, or circumstances beyond your control.

 You need to start looking for HR jobs with a plan for your job search and a strategy to target appropriate jobs and industries most likely to afford you the HR career of your dreams.
 Many job searchers spend months spinning their wheels needlessly.